We’re glad to have you in the festival! We’ve put together the following set up information and tips to help make your day an enjoyable one!

 Where is lost and found, first aid, and more?

-I will donate an item for the free draw.
+I will donate an item for the free draws and volunteer appreciation.
 Where do I drop it off?

 Can I smoke in the park?

 No. There is no drinking, no smoking, and no vaping in the park according to the City of Saskatoon Bylaws 8286.
 Artists found breaking these and any other laws will be asked to leave.

 There are no formal restrictions by the Festival Committee or Community Association at this time, however animals that are felt to be threatening or a nuisance will be asked to leave.
 Pets must be on leash according to the City of Saskatoon Animal Control Bylaw #7860 and must follow all other bylaws: https://www.saskatoon.ca/…/def…/files/documents/7860.pdf